-This method updates the EES registration information at Edge Configuration Server by completely replacing the existing registration data (except registrationId).
+This method updates the EES registration information at Edge Configuration Server by completely replacing the existing registration data (except the value of "eesId" within EESProfile data type and the value of "suppFeat" attribute within the EESRegistration data type).
 This method shall support the URI query parameters specified in the table 9.1.2.3.3.2-1.